bridgecrew-perf6/poop-garden-front/README.md

 ## day 12 april 1

-made some pretty cool changes in my ionic front end. put all of the routes/tabs into a list so that i can easily traverse through it as well as add new tabs or routes
+made some pretty cool changes in my ionic front end. put all of the routes/tabs into a list so that i can easily traverse through it as well as add new tabs or routes.

+On the backend, i installed jwt to my django api and can now sign in with a token or on the views.
+I also added the ability to sign in from my react app. tomorrw i will go back into the react app to connect via token